DarrenZal/Quartz/content/BioregionalKnowledgeCommoning1.md

     object: "semantic similarity calculations"
 ---

-*This is Part 1 of a 3-part series on Bioregional Knowledge Commoning. [[BioregionalKnowledgeCommoning2|Part 2]] covers Technical Architecture for Sovereignty and Engagement. [[BioregionalKnowledgeCommoning3|Part 3]] explores Governance, Sustainability, and Implementation.*
+*This is Part 1 of a 3-part series on Bioregional Knowledge Commoning. [[BioregionalKnowledgeCommoning2|Part 2]] covers technical architecture for implementing BKC systems. [[BioregionalKnowledgeCommoning3|Part 3]] explores governance and sustainability models.*

 ## Introduction